Planning a trip to the Big Island on a budget? Keep scrolling for these cheap and free things to do on Big Island that are $10 or less!

 8. Find your new favorite waterfall!

 One of the most popular Big Island waterfalls is Rainbow Falls.
-It is an 80-foot tall waterfall located in Hilo and it’s one of the best waterfalls on the Big Island.
+It is an 80-foot-tall waterfall located in Hilo, and it’s one of the best waterfalls on the Big Island.

-The hike leading to the falls is moderate and the journey is full of adventure with beautiful forests, lush vegetation, and flowers to keep it interesting.
+The hike leading to the falls is moderate, and the journey is full of adventure with beautiful forests, lush vegetation, and flowers to keep it interesting.

-And before you get to ‘Akaka Falls, you can also visit Kahuna Falls inside the state park.
-It’s a 100-foot waterfall that you’ll pass by on your way to ‘Akaka if you follow the footpath.
+Moreover, before you get to Akaka Falls, you can visit Kahuna Falls inside the state park.
+If you follow the footpath, you’ll pass by it on your way to Akaka.

-Pick any of the amazing waterfalls from this list, and then just don’t forget your camera.
+Finally, pick any of the amazing waterfalls from this list, and then just don’t forget your camera.
 You will want to use it!

 9. Learn all about Honey at Big Island Bees!